Walkman-Mirror/Searchy/README.md

 Searchy
 =======

-Search for almost everything on the web.
+Search for almost everything on the web, quickly.